 It shows the meeting information and then allows you to join with Audio and Video.
 From there, the host will organize the meeting.

-Tips for Getting the Most Out of Duolingo Events
+4 Tips for Getting the Most Out of Duolingo Classes

 Although you are speaking with other beginners and not native speakers (in some cases a native speaker might be the host so there may be a native speaker there to correct you) you will definitely still get in some practice.